joostkremers/criticmarkup-emacs/README.md

 You may notice that changes that span multiple lines are not highlighted.
 The reason for this is that multiline font lock in Emacs is not straightforward.
 There are ways to deal with this, but since `cm-mode` is a minor mode, it could interfere with the major mode's font locking mechanism if it did that.

 To mitigate this problem, you can use soft wrap (with `visual-line-mode`).
 Since each paragraph is then essentially a single line, font lock works even across multiple (visual) lines.

+## Disclaimer ##

+`cm-mode` should be considered alpha software, so try at your own risk.
+If you run into problems, I would very much appreciate it if you open an issue on Github or send me an email.

 ## TODO ##